Lightning-Universe/lightning-transformers/docs/source/quickstart.rst

    # Returns {"label_0": 0.8, "label_1": 0.2}

-There are many other supported NLP tasks and datasets, see :ref:`nlp-task` and :ref:`nlp-datasets` to get started.
+There are many other supported NLP tasks and datasets, see :ref:`nlp-tasks` to get started.

 Fine-tuning Image GPT (under construction)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^